Legislated requirements and statement of commitment (Policy)

 Training must be provided:

-Employee orientation and annual refresher
+Worker orientation and annual refresher:

 Compliance reporting

-The Director, Corporate Services or designate is responsible for monitoring the organizations compliance with the legislation.
+The Director, Corporate Services, or designate, is responsible for monitoring the organization’s compliance with the legislation.

-The Director, Corporate Services or designate is required to complete an online compliance reporting as required by the Ministry of Community and Social Services which involves responding to a series of questions by the required deadlines.
+The Director, Corporate Services, or designate, is required to complete an online compliance reporting as required by the Ministry of Community and Social Services which involves responding to a series of questions by the required deadlines.

-This item was last modified on June 8, 2020
+This item was last modified on August 30, 2023